Loading...

 How to consume chapati, english masoor dal without glucose spikes

-Add vegetables like spinach, broccoli, or zucchini to your meal.
-These vegetables slow down digestion, helping to reduce glucose spikes.
+Add a side of non-starchy vegetables like spinach, broccoli, or cauliflower to your meal.
+These can help slow down the absorption of glucose and provide additional fiber.

 Stay Hydrated